contentful/contentful-export/README.md

   --error-log-file      Full path to the error log file                 [string]

+  --save-file           Save the export as a json file [boolean] [default: true]

   --config              An optional configuration JSON file containing all the
                         options for a single run
 ```